Ben7z-Cohen/Image-Processing/Neural Networks for Image Restoration/README.md

 **Overview**<br>
 This exercise deals with neural networks and their application to image restoration.
-In this exercise I've developed a general workflow for training networks to restore corrupted images and then applied this workflow on two different tasks: (i) image denoising, (ii) image deblurring.
+In this exercise I've developed a general workflow for training networks to restore corrupted images and then applied this workflow on two different tasks: <br/>
+-image denoising
+-image deblurring.

 **Background**<br>
 The method I've implemented consists of the following three steps: